-We are excited to unveil our newest temporary exhibition Gudrun Sjödén—A Colourful Universe when we reopen to the public.
+We are excited to unveil Gudrun Sjödén—A Colourful Universe.
 This vibrant and cheerful exhibit details the Swedish designer’s process and inspiration in a technicolor journey through textiles, clothes, watercolors, ephemera, and more.

-You can enjoy free admission to the exhibition and first pick of the exciting Gudrun Sjödén designs available in our Museum Store by becoming a Member today!
-Your Membership is incredibly important to the Museum during this difficult period of temporary closure.
+You can enjoy free admission to the exhibition and discounts on Gudrun Sjödén designs available in our Museum Store by becoming a Member today!
+Your Membership is incredibly important to the Museum following this difficult period of temporary closure.

 The technicolored story of an inspired, knowledgeable, and principled creator of fashion for women worldwide is brought to vivid life in "Gudrun Sjödén—A Colourful Universe."
 This career retrospective of Swedish fashion designer Gudrun Sjödén (b.
 1941) will examine her philosophy, process, and practice through watercolors, clothing, textiles, and archival materials.